 Types of Cremation Jewelry

 When it comes to selecting traditional jewelry, you might have a decent amount of experience.
-For most people, however, choosing cremation jewelry is unchartered territory.
-What’s more, because this type of jewelry has such a personal significance and is often being selected during a particularly emotional time, the process can seem a bit overwhelming.
+For most people, however, choosing cremation jewelry is unchartered territory (or hopefully uncharted.)
+What’s more, because this type of jewelry has such a personal significance and is often being selected during a particularly emotional time, the process can seem overwhelming.
 Having an understanding of exactly what your options are can make choosing the perfect piece a little bit easier.
 If you are thinking about memorializing a loved one in this unique and creative way, here are a few different options to consider.

 Memorial cremation earrings can be a beautiful tribute to the life of a loved one lost.
 You can choose from a number of styles, such as studs and drop earrings, and select your preferred material.
 Options include beautiful, durable and lightweight crystal resin, stunning glass that is infused with a small amount of ashes, and more.
 Cremation earrings also come in a variety of different colors and designs, so you can really personalize them according your own preferences.

 Another lovely option for memorial jewelry is a cremation bracelet.
 As with the other jewelry options, memorial bracelets are available in a variety of styles, designs, colors and materials.
 For example, there are some that come in adjustable cuff style with cremation-infused cabochons.
 Others are more traditional in style featuring glass beads that contain a sprinkling of cremains.
 Some allow you to personalize them even further by selecting different colors – either your favorite of that of the loved on you are honoring.
 Additional charms and non-cremation oriented beads (i.e. Pandora beads) can be added.